Sakshamv06/GitHub_Documentation/GitHub.md

 6. Complete some of the prompts on lines 8 to 15, and delete any lines you don't want.
 For example, add your interests, skills, hobbies, or a fun fact about yourself.

 7. Now, toggle to "Preview".
-You should see your completed prompts render as a bulleted list.
+You should see your completed prompts rendered as a bulleted list.

 8. Toggle back to "Edit" and remove any other lines of text that you don't want displayed on your profile.